If you participate in an online forum, then you should already be familiar with the concept of “sticky” topics.

-If you are adding a new blog post or editing content in an existing item, you can make the post sticky by clicking on Publish > Visibility: Public > Edit …
+If you are adding a new blog post or editing your post content, you can make your post sticky by going to Publish > Visibility: Public > Edit …

-Select the checkbox next to ‘Stick this post to the front page’ then click OK, and click Update to save your changes when finished …
+Select ‘Stick this post to the front page’, click OK, and update your changes when finished …

-(Sticky posts get added to the top of your blog page and other items are pushed further down the page)
+(Featured posts are added to the top of your blog posts page while other posts get pushed down the page)

-Depending on which theme you have installed, your sticky posts can also display to visitors differently than your other posts.
+Depending on your WordPress theme, your sticky posts could also display differently than your other blog posts.

-For example, your sticky post can have a distinctive label or highlight color …
+For example, your sticky post could have a distinct label or highlight color …

-(Sticky posts can display differently than other posts)
+(Sticky posts can display differently from regular posts)

-Here’s the same sticky blog post with a different WordPress theme …
+Here’s the same example with another WordPress theme installed …

-(Sticky posts can appear differently from regular posts)
+(Featured posts can stand out from regular posts)

-Your post will now remain sticky for as long as you like.
+Your post will now remain sticky for as long as you want.

 Hover over the post title to display the options menu and click on the ‘Quick Edit’ link …